Chart Color Schemes

 Household Composition

-Rowville features high concentrations of family households, with a median household size of 2.9 people
+Rowville features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.3% of all households, consisting of 46.0% couples with children, 26.2% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 16.7%, with lone person households at 15.0% and group households comprising 1.6%.
-The median household size is 2.9 people.
+Family households account for 83.3% of all households, including 46.0% couples with children, 26.2% couples without children, and 10.1% single parent families.
+Non-family households comprise the remaining 16.7%, with lone person households at 15.0% and group households at 1.6%.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households